 cross country, softball, track and field, volleyball and soccer.

 Rio also offers five junior varsity programs in men’s and women’s basketball, baseball, men’s soccer and softball.
-Rio is a member of the National Association of Intercollegiate Athletics (NAIA) and competes in the Mid-South Conference.
+Rio is a member of the National Association of Intercollegiate Athletics (NAIA) and competes in the Kentucky Intercollegiate Athletic Conference.

 Over 96% of Rio Grande students receive some form of financial assistance.
 Eligibility for financial aid is determined by the federal government by information provided on the Free Application for Federal Student Aid (FAFSA).